-For many people, excess fat in areas such as the arms, abdomen, flanks, inner thighs, outer thighs, and the chin can be an issue no matter how hard one tries to get rid of it.
+For many people, excess fat in areas such as the arms, abdomen, flanks, inner thighs, outer thighs, and the chin can be an issue no matter how hard one tries.
 For those individuals who are looking for an effective way to remove fat from these areas on their body, there are several options.
 Every patient will have different needs though, and therefore the right treatment may differ.

 What is the difference between CoolSculpting and SculpSure?

-The first key difference between CoolSculpting and SculpSure is that CoolSculpting freezes fat cells and kills the cells, which are then flushed out of your system and do not return, whereas SculpSure melts fat cells using heat.
+The first key difference between CoolSculpting and SculpSure is that CoolSculpting is aimed to freeze fat cells, whereas SculpSure seeks to melt fat cells using heat.

 Both treatments are noninvasive and require no anesthesia.
 Post-treatment both procedures may have some form of side effects.
 With SculpSure there may be pain associated with heat, blistering, nodules and swelling.
 Side effects of CoolSculpting may consist of some temporary numbness, redness, swelling, bruising, firmness, tingling and pain.